edsl/articulos/_queue/parodia_de_los_comunes.markdown

 [^SaaS]: Acrónimo de "Software as a Service" \[Software como Servicio\],
          por ejemplo Facebook.

 Further, in this contradictory framework we observe nuanced changes not only in the institutional design concerning the Internet but also in the used terminology.
 For instance, see the shift from “free” to just “open source” software.
 The term “open source” has become related to ideas and arguments based only on practical values, such as having powerful software (Stallman 2012).
 As Stallman (2012) writes: “the two terms describe almost the same category of software, but they stand for views based on fundamentally different values.
 Open source is a development methodology; free software is a social movement.”
 The open source implies that non-free software is an inferior solution to the practical problem at hand, whereas for the free software advocates non-free software “is a social problem” (Stallman 2012).
 “If it's the same software (or nearly so), does it matter which name you use?”, Stallman asks to answer, “yes, because different words convey different ideas.
 While a free program by any other name would give you the same freedom today, establishing freedom in a lasting way depends above all on teaching people to value freedom.”

+Aun más, en este marco contradictorio observamos matices no sólo en el diseño institucional concerniente a la Internet sino también en la terminología utilizada.
+Por ejemplo, el giro de software "libre" a "de código abierto".
+El término "código abierto" se ha relacionado con ideas y argumentos basados en los valores prácticos, tales como en la capacidad técnica del software [@stallman-2012].
+Como escribe Stallman
+[-@stallman-2012]: "los dos términos describen casi la misma categoría de software, pero se basan en valores fundamentalmente diferentes.
+El código abierto es una metodología de desarrollo; el software libre es un movimiento social."
+El código abierto presupone que el software no libre es una solución inferior de un problema práctico dado, mientras que el software libre advoca que el software libre "es un problema social" [@stallman-2012].
+"Si es el mismo software (o casi), ¿importa qué nombre se le de?", pregunta Stallman para responder, "sí, porque palabras diferentes conllevan diferentes ideas.
+Mientras un programa libre con cualquier otro nombre te puede dar las mismas libertades hoy, establecer la libertad de forma duradera depende sobre todo de enseñar a la gente a valorar la libertad."

-We attempt to move from a strict techno-economic analysis towards a discussion of the Commons within a turbulent, contradictory socio-economic framework.
+We attempt to move from
+a strict techno-economic analysis towards a discussion of the Commons within a turbulent, contradictory socio-economic framework.
 In other words, what is the role of the Commons in the capitalist accumulation